flash62au/DccExController/README.md

 * The 3x4 keypad petGSX designed the case for came from Jaycar and is slightly narrower than the one you see in the 'deconstructed' view in the video above.
 * The case requires about a dozen M2x4mm screws

-* For a different take on what is possible by extending the design, have a look at: https://1fatgmc.com/RailRoad/DCC/page-5-B.html
+* For a different take on what is possible by extending the design, have a look at: https://1fatgmc.com/RailRoad/DCC/page-5-B.html  Note, this uses the WiTcontroller code, but will work equally as well with the DccExController.

 ## Loading the code